microsoft/Oryx/doc/runtimes/python.md

 1. Run custom script if specified by `PRE_BUILD_SCRIPT_PATH`.
 1. Run `pip install -r requirements.txt`.
 1. If `manage.py` is found in the root of the repo `manage.py collectstatic` is run.
+However, if `DISABLE_COLLECTSTATIC` is set to `true` this step is skipped.
 1. Run custom script if specified by `POST_BUILD_SCRIPT_PATH`.

 ## Package manager